-Revenues for the District's business-type activities increased by 51.64% while total expenses increased by 13.90%.
+Revenues for the District's business-type activities increased by 40.54% while total expenses decreased by 6.20%.
 The increase in revenues was mainly due to capital contributions.
-The largest increases in expenses were in operating expenses, repairs and maintenance, and other.
+The largest decreases in expenses were in operating expenses and other.